 While the whole gang was together, we had an informal family bridal shower, with an Alice in Wonderland flair,

-for Trevor and Tanya.
+for our eldest son and his fiancé.
 They are getting married in January.

 We began the morning with these “diamond ring” doughnuts. :o)